gml19991011-m/urban-route-learning/README.md

 $\delta_t$ is the prediction error.

 A positive prediction error means that the outcome was better than expected.
 A negative prediction error means that the outcome was worse than expected.

 For example, if the agent expects Route A to have:

-Q_A=-25
+Q_A = -25

 but experiences a 15-minute journey:

-r=-15
+r = -15

 then:

-\delta=-15-(-25)=10
+\delta = -15 - (-25) = 10

 The positive prediction error indicates that Route A performed better than expected.